haquanq-frontendmentor/insure-landing-page/README.md

-## Frontend Mentor - Insure landing page solution
+## Frontend Mentor - Insure Landing Page Solution

 This is a solution to the [Insure landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/insure-landing-page-uTU68JV8).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.